What Is the SAT? The Complete Guide for 2026

 What is the average SAT score?

-The common SAT score is around 1050, with segment rankings of 520 (Math) and 530 (Reading/Writing).
+The average SAT score for the Class of 2026 was approximately 1029, with section scores of roughly 520 (Math) and 530 (Reading/Writing).

 When do you take the SAT?

 Students generally take the SAT in the spring of junior year or the fall of senior year.
+Many students take it twice to improve their score.

 How many questions are on the SAT?